-Volunteers:
+Volunteers

 Volunteers are the key to making a wide array of opportunities truly beneficial for our teachers and students.
-These opportunities include classroom and special event activities, front office support, fundraisers, clubs and activities and field trips.
+These opportunities include classroom and special event activities, fundraisers, and field trips.

-- All SCSA volunteers must complete volunteer training each year. - All Tier 2 and Tier 3 SCSA volunteers must complete the volunteer application found on our website. - All Tier 3 SCSA volunteers are required to complete a criminal background check as directed in the parent volunteer application. - SCSA shall not accept voluntary services from any individual whose certificate or license has been denied, suspended or revoked by the SBE or any other licensing board or agency on the grounds of unethical or immoral behavior, including improper sexual or physical conduct with children or students. - Volunteers must sign in at the office when entering the building and wear a name badge while volunteering.
+- All SCSA volunteers must complete volunteer training and renew each year. - All SCSA volunteers are required to complete criminal background checks prior to volunteering, including chaperoning field trips. - SCSA shall not accept voluntary services from any individual whose certificate or license has been denied, suspended or revoked by the SBE or any other licensing board or agency on the grounds of unethical or immoral behavior, including improper sexual or physical conduct with children or students - Volunteers must sign in at the office when entering the building and wear a name badge while volunteering.